actions-able/awesome-actions/README.md

 - [Paths Filter](https://github.com/dorny/paths-filter) - Conditionally run actions based on files modified by PR, feature branch or pushed commits.
 - [Minisauras](https://github.com/TeamTigers/minisauras) - Pulls all the JavaScript and CSS files from your base branch, minify them and creates a pull-request with a new branch.
 - [Site to GIF](https://github.com/PabloLec/website-to-gif) - Turn any web page into a GIF to display on your README, docs, etc.
-- [Interactive Inputs - Runtime workflow inputs](https://github.com/boasiHQ/interactive-inputs) - Add dynamic inputs at runtime for your GitHub Actions workflows.
+- [Interactive Inputs - Runtime Workflow Inputs](https://github.com/boasiHQ/interactive-inputs) - Add dynamic inputs at runtime for your GitHub Actions workflows.
 - [Draw.io Export Action](https://github.com/rlespinasse/drawio-export-action) - Recursively export Draw.io Files to multiple formats.
 - [Paste Secret](https://github.com/bariscanyilmaz/paste-secret) - Paste your GitHub Secrets to files.
 - [Label and Display the Top-Upvoted Issues and Pull Requests](https://github.com/rickstaa/top-issues-action)
-- [Provide a unified check for whether the dependency jobs are all green](https://github.com/re-actors/alls-green) - This allows to have just one check added to the branch protection for a workflow.
+- [Provide a Unified Check for Whether the Dependency Jobs Are All Green](https://github.com/re-actors/alls-green) - This allows to have just one check added to the branch protection for a workflow.
 - [Read Java Properties](https://github.com/madhead/read-java-properties) - Read values from `.properties` files.
 - [ReDoc CLI GitHub Action](https://github.com/seeebiii/redoc-cli-github-action) - Use redoc-cli in your GitHub Action to generate OpenAPI documentation.
 - [Setup Clojure Build Tools](https://github.com/DeLaGuardo/setup-clojure) - Install specific or all major build tools for Clojure.